 3. Your business’ impact on the environment

-If yours if the type of business that requires significant amounts of energy and has any type of output on the environment, commercial solar would be an excellent way to help negate some of those effects and improve your carbon footprint.
+If yours is the type of business that requires significant amounts of energy and has any type of output on the environment, commercial solar would be an excellent way to help negate some of those effects and improve your carbon footprint.
 This would not only benefit your company, but also the community in which you operate.

 1. City building regulations